 4. Competitor screenshots

 With the free sign up, you can compare email campaigns, social media activity, and screenshots.
-It gives data from the past sixty days, but you can upgrade at $120.

 - Compares and tracks your competition.

 - Free sign up to access basic data.